elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 How do we know this is working?
 After all, we are creating the bucket and then looking it up; of course it should work, right?
 Well, remember that `KV.Registry.create/2` uses `GenServer.cast/2`, and therefore will return `:ok` regardless of whether the message finds its target or not.
 At that point, we don't know whether the supervisor and the server are up, and if the bucket was created.
 However, `KV.Registry.lookup/2` uses `GenServer.call/3`, and will block and wait for a response from the server.
 We do get a positive response, so we know all is up and running.

 For an experiment, try reimplementing `KV.Registry.create/2` to use `GenServer.call/3` instead, and momentarily disable the application callback.
-Run the code above on the console again, and you will see the creation step fail straightaway.
+Run the code above on the console again, and you will see the creation step fails straightaway.

 Don't forget to bring the code back to normal before resuming this tutorial!